NCAR/lrose-solo3/README.md

 # lrose-solo3

-This README is for version 3.00 of solo and xltrs

 This is version 3 of the NCAR solo polar radar viewer and editor.

 This is effectively the the soloii application, converted to C++.